What are social impact bonds and how do they work?

 Australia’s first social impact bond

-The NSW Government created Australia's first SIB, the Newpin bond in March 2013 to fund UnitingCare Burnside's New Parent and Infant Network (Newpin) program.
+The NSW Government created Australia's first SIB, the Newpin bond, NEWPIN in March 2013 to fund UnitingCare Burnside's New Parent and Infant Network (Newpin) program.
 The bond is expected to last 7¼ years.

-In its first year (2014), the Newpin bond delivered a 7.5 per cent return to investors, while improving supports for parents of children in, or at risk of entering, out-of-home care.
-By August 2015 the bond generated an 8.9 per cent return to investors.
+In its first year (2014), the Newpin bond delivered a 7.5% return to investors, while improving supports for parents of children in, or at risk of entering, out-of-home care, and by 2019 the Newpin SBB delivered an 11.6 per cent per annum return to investors.

-How have social impact bonds progressed in Australia?
+What’s happening with social impact bonds in Australia?

-The Federal Government 2017–18 Budget investment comes on top of other social impact investment developing with the support of government and non-government organisations such as Social Ventures Australia (SVA) and Impact Investing Australia.
-The NSW Government has established an Office of Social Impact Investment and aims to build capacity in the sector.
+The 2017 Australian Government support came on top of other social impact investment such as Social Ventures Australia (SVA) and Impact Investing Australia.
+The NSW government has established an Office of Social Impact Investment and aims to build capacity in the sector.
 Victoria announced an investment of $700,000 in the 2016–17 budget to explore options for social impact bonds in the state.

-An AHURI Inquiry, ‘Social impact investment for housing and homelessness outcomes’, is currently underway, exploring the opportunities, capacity and ability of social impact investments to create social change in housing and homelessness in Australia.
-Drawing on national and international evidence and new empirical data, findings will inform Australian housing affordability and homelessness policy.
+An AHURI Inquiry, ‘Social impact investment for housing and homelessness outcomes’, explores the opportunities, capacity and ability of social impact investments to create social change in housing and homelessness in Australia.